JackAWatt/jackwatt.com/notes/senior_technical_project/automated-plant.md

-# N-device smart plant monitor for a greenhouse
+# device smart plant monitor for a greenhouse

 * Build an enslosure to grow a plant and add a temperature sensor, Ph, humidity, and moisture sensor.
 * Calibrate the sensors